Realife-Brahmin/PowerSystems-Analysis-Stability-WSU/README.md

-# EE 521: Power System Analysis
+# EE 521: Analysis of Power Systems
 ## Fall 2022 | Noel Schulz
 ### MATLAB implementations for the Power System Analysis course (EE 521) at WSU.